DarienBrito/NLC/README.md

 )

 ```
 The resulting GUI is self-explanatory (I hope).
 It is inspired in Alberto de Campo's CloudGenMini interface.
+You may have noticed that there is one parameter there that was not defined in the SynthDef.
+This was the \dur parameter.
+This is so because:

+- There is a pattern inside every element in NLC

+This means that you can control the rate of events by passing a \dur key to the GUI, as is the convention for patterns.